 - Imprinted dates form a permanent part of image data and cannot be deleted.
-The date and time cannot be imprinted on images after they have been captured. - The date and time cannot be imprinted in the following situations. - When the scene mode is set to Easy panorama - When Pre-shooting cache, Continuous H: 120 fps or Continuous H: 60 fps is selected for Continuous (♣32) - When recording movies - When saving still images during movie recording - The imprinted date and time may be difficult to read when using a small image size.
+The date and time cannot be imprinted on images after they have been captured. - The date and time cannot be imprinted in the following situations. - When the scene mode is set to Easy panorama - When Image quality (☎23) is set to RAW (NRW), RAW (NRW) + Fine or RAW (NRW) + Normal - When Pre-shooting cache, Continuous H: 120 fps or Continuous H: 60 fps is selected for Continuous (♣35) - When recording movies - When saving still images during movie recording - The imprinted date and time may be difficult to read when using a small image size.